Image Courtesy of L A County Agricultural Commissioner's Office.

 Head lice were called mechanized dandruff during World War II; typically they were found above the shoulders on scalp hair, mustaches, sideburns and beards.
 In addition their presence could have been confused with moving dandruff.
 Heavily infested individuals may have the lice on all hairy parts of their bodies.
 They normally are gray colored but tend to take on the color of the hair they are infesting.

-Left.
+Top.
 Relative Size of Head Llce Adults.
 Image Courtesy CDC.
-Right.
+Bottom.
 Closeup of Head Louse.
 Courtesy Gilles San Martin-CC SA 2.0

 Their eggs (also referred to as nits) typically are deposited on the base of hair immediately next to the scalp.
 Generally, they hatch by the time the hair has grown ¼ inch.
 Occasionally head lice will lay their eggs on long hair that is lying on the scalp so unhatched eggs can be found some distance from the base of the hair.
 Lice use a cement to attach their eggs to hair.
 This cement is impervious to normal influences such as shampoo; consequently, the egg shells remain attached to the hair long after hatching.
 The empty egg shells are also referred to as nits.
 Head lice are significantly more prolific than crab lice because a single female can deposit up to 200 eggs and development can be completed in as little as 30 days.
 It should be noted an infestation of head lice has no correlation to unsanitary conditions as these lice have no socio-economic barriers.
 The rich are as likely to be infested with these pests as are the poor.